Uganda - Primates & Predators

 - Choice of Accommodations

-- Mountain Gorilla Treks
+- Small Group on Mountain Gorilla Trek

 - Trek through the rain forest to view the chimps